krysp-io/node-red-contrib-cloud-scheduler/README.md

-# node-red-contrib-start
+# node-red-contrib-scheduler
 -------
-A node that allows to start any flow with a payload as "Hello World".
+A node that allows to start any flow at a given time interval.

 # Pre-requisites